Fix Underground WiringUpdated: Feb. 24, 2023

-If you’re digging holes in your backyard, you should always call 811 a few days beforehand to mark all the underground utilities.
+If you’re digging holes in your backyard, you should always call 811 a few days beforehand to mark all the underground wiring.
 Unfortunately, privately owned wiring will not be marked, so it’s still possible to strike an electrical cable.
 It’s especially likely if you’re digging between the house and a freestanding garage, shed or yard light.
 If you do cut a power line, though, it’s easy to fix.
 Here’s how.

 First turn off power to the electrical device fed by the broken cable at the circuit panel.
 Then dig 12 in. on each side of the break in the wire and gingerly work your way to the cable.
 You’ll find the cable anywhere between 12 and 24 in. deep.
 When you locate the cable, use a noncontact voltage detector to ensure there’s no power.

 If you have a broken underground line and no clue where the break is, hire an electrician with an underground open/short locator.
 The electrician will be able to locate and mark the underground cable, determine how deep the cable is buried and pinpoint within a few inches where the problem exists.
 Here, find out the reason behind colored balls on power lines.

 Two Splice Kits